Arber Xhekaj's Future Is No Longer with the Montreal Canadiens, According to JiC

 His undisciplined actions have cost the team games, which might explain his limited ice time since the season began.

-With talents like Lane Hutson and Mike Matheson as offensive catalysts, Xhekaj's position is becoming uncertain.
+Lane Hutson and Mike Matheson as offensive catalysts, Xhekaj's position is becoming uncertain.

 JIC clearly thinks Xhekaj's time in Montreal is coming to a near end: